 Gillian Farrell completed her training in Plastic Surgery in Melbourne in 1987 and then headed off overseas for three years.
 She worked in India, France, UK and Malaysia before returning to Melbourne in 1990.

-She was a consultant Plastic Surgeon at Peter MacCallum Hospital, Western Hospital Footscray and the Royal Melbourne Hospital for several years.
-She is now in full-time Private Practice based at Cabrini Brighton Hospital.
+She has been a Senior Surgeon at Peter MacCallum Hospital, Western Hospital Footscray and the Royal Melbourne Hospital for several years and has a Private Practice based at Cabrini Brighton Hospital.

 In 2003 she, her partner and children lived in Fiji for 12 months where she did some voluntary work with burns patients.
 Gillian Farrell has a particular interest in reconstructive breast surgery particularly in developmental asymmetry and after breast cancer.

 Her hobbies include rowing, reading and skiing and she loves spending time at Point Lonsdale with her family.
 She has four children aged between 17 and 22 years.

 She has been a member of the ASPS (Australian Society of Plastic Surgeons) and ASAPS (Australian Society of Aesthetic Plastic Surgeons) since 1990.

 Dr. Cameron Mackay is a Specialist Plastic and Reconstructive Surgeon from Brisbane.
 His sub-specialty interest is in Hand and Microsurgery.